For Authors|For Editors|For Reviewers

 4. Revision

-In cases where only minor or major revisions are recommended, Discovery Medicine staff will request that the author revise the paper before referring to the editor.
-Where conflicting review reports are present, or where there are one or more recommendations for rejection, feedback from the editor is sought before a decision about revisions is communicated to authors.
-Additional reviewers or further review reports may be requested by editors at this stage.
+In cases where only minor or major revisions are recommended, Discovery Medicine staff will request that the author revise the paper before referring to the Editor.
+Where conflicting review reports are present, or where there are one or more recommendations for rejection, feedback from the Editor is sought before a decision about revisions is communicated to authors.
+Additional reviewers or further review reports may be requested by Editors at this stage.

 Revised versions of manuscripts may or may not be sent to reviewers, depending on whether the reviewer requested to see the revised version.
 By default, reviewers who request major revisions will be sent the revised manuscript.

 A maximum of two rounds of major revision per manuscript is normally provided.
-If more rounds are required according to the reviewers, Discovery Medicine staff request a decision from the editor.
+If more rounds are required according to the reviewers, Discovery Medicine staff request a decision from the Editor.

-All reviewer comments should be responded point-by-point.
+All reviewer comments should be responded to point-by-point.
 Where the authors disagree with a reviewer, they must provide a clear response or rebuttal.

-5. Making a decision
+5. Making a Decision

-On the basis of the submitted reports the Editor makes one of the following decisions:
+Based on the basis of the submitted reports the Editor makes one of the following decisions:

 • Reject

-• Accept in current form
+• Accept

-If the Editor decides to “Accept with minor revisions,” the authors are notified to prepare and submit a final copy of their manuscript with the required minor changes suggested by the reviewers by journal’s editorial office.
+If the Editor decides to “Accept after revision”, the authors are notified to prepare and submit a revised version of their manuscript with the necessary changes suggested by the reviewers and the required minor changes suggested by the Editorial Office.
 Once the Editor is satisfied with the final manuscript, optionally having sought further advice from one or more of the reviewers, the Editor can recommend “Accept in current form”.

 6. Appeals and Complaints